-- 73. The Chief Executive and Chief Officer do not receive any allowances but may receive payments to compensate for costs incurred arising from their work, such as claiming for business related mileage. - 74.
+- 72. The Chief Executive and Strategic Directors do not receive any allowances but may receive payments to compensate for costs incurred arising from their work, such as claiming for business related mileage. - 73.
 The Council continues to pay a separate fee for Elections work to senior officers to compensate for the additional duties required to manage national and local elections and referendums.
-The Returning Officer is designated as the Chief Executive in the Council's Constitution. - 75.
-The Chief Finance Officer also receives a payment as the Council's Section 151 Officer.

-76. The Council does not operate a general performance related pay scheme or bonuses for its Senior Officers, or other employees.
-However incremental progression for the Chief Officers and Heads of Service is subject to satisfactory performance in the same way as all other employees.
-Furthermore, in line with paragraph 48, the Council does use performance related payments for a few key posts.
+The Returning Officer is designated as the Chief Executive in the Council's Constitution. - 74.
+The Council does not operate a general performance related pay scheme or bonuses for its Senior Officers.
+Incremental progression for the Strategic Directors is subject to satisfactory performance in the same way as all other employees.